ycimadevila/ycimadevila/README.md

 ### Hi there 👋👋👋

 Hi!
 My name is Yasmin Cisneros Cimadevila🙋‍♀️.

+I'm a full stack developer by day and digital artist by night.

+---

 Here are some things about me👇:

 I live in Havana, Cuba. 🇨🇺

-I just end up my grade on Computer Science at Havana's University ✨
+I just finished my grade on Computer Science at Havana's University ✨

-I love spending my free time drawing, listening to music an dpracticing the guitar, it relax me so much 😌
+I love spending my free time drawing, listening to music and practicing the guitar, it relax me so much 😌

 ---

 ### Social Medias links
 [LinkedIn](https://www.linkedin.com/in/yasmin-cisneros-cimadevila-8360b1197/)

 <!--
+---
+### Believes and thoughts

+❤ I really believe in good, I think that if you have the necessary conditions to help someone, then being good is a duty.

+❤ Nothing is free and it is our duty to know when to make the sacrifices to move forward in our search for happiness.

+❤ Forgiveness is hard, but cleans our souls.

 ---